damienjburks/cloud-resume-challenge/README.md

 This project is part of my GCP Cloud Resume Challenge, where I created and deployed a cloud-based resume using various Google Cloud services.
 The Cloud Resume Challenge helped me demonstrate my skills in cloud computing and modern infrastructure as code practices.
 This project includes setting up a serverless function, a cloud storage bucket, and a NoSQL database to serve and manage my resume.

+To view the JSON output of my resume, please click on the link: <https://us-central1-dsb-innovation-hub.cloudfunctions.net/cloud-resume>

 ### Key Components and Google Cloud Services Used

 1. **Google Cloud Storage**: